StackIQ/stacki-docker/README.md

 a total of 3.
 The secondary manager role is for a limited number of machines so it's False by default.
 We'll set it to True for a couple of nodes in the hosts attributes spreadsheet below.

+key: docker.experimental
+value:True
+description: Turns on experimental features in the docker engine.
+Leave it on.

+key: docker.swarm.mode
+value: True
+description: We assumed that's what you wanted.
+If you only want to have docker engine running on backend nodes.
+Then set this to False.
 ```

 So edit this file appropriately.
 At minimum you'll have to change the
-docker.swarm.manager_ip and then we the spreadsheet to the database
+docker.swarm.manager_ip and then load the spreadsheet to the database
 and then run the pallet to set-up the frontend to install backends properly.

 ```
-[root@stackdock examples]# stack load attrfile file=global-docker-attrs-swarm.csv
+[root@stackdock examples]# stack load attrfile file=stacki-docker-4.0-global-docker-attrs-swarm.csv
 /export/stack/spreadsheets/RCS/global-docker-attrs-swarm.csv,v  <--  /export/stack/spreadsheets/global-docker-attrs-swarm.csv
 file is unchanged; reverting to previous revision 1.1 done